famousman/Polka3/README.md

 # Polka3
-## it is a projct to test PolkaDot and NodeJS
+## it is a project to test PolkaDot and NodeJS
 author: *Saeb Khanzadeh*
 __skhanzadeh.ir__